Pace · Guide

 How to Calculate Running Pace

 Running pace is one of the simplest training metrics: divide total time by total distance.
+The goal is to turn pace, speed, and split math into numbers you can use on a watch, treadmill, track, or race course.

 The Basic Formula